 - One song should be written after 1970 and contrast the style of the first.

-- Both songs should be from contemporary musicals (any musical written after 1970) contrasting in style.
+- Both songs should be from contemporary musicals (any musical written after 1970) and contrast in style (“ballad” and “uptempo”).

 - Monologues must be from a published play.